Sergio00166/Python-Text-Editor/README.md

 # pBTE
-python-based Basic Text Edito
+python-based Basic Text Editor

-A a "copy" of GNU/NANO but with some changes
+A a "clone" of GNU/NANO with some changes

 Nowadays it is in development stage, then it can be expected to be broken